XChy/XSharp/README.md

 A toy OOP language with lexer, parser, compiler and runtime

 ###  Background
-Having learned something about the theory of compiler,a dull coder try to develop something to have fun.
+Having learned about the theory of compiler, a dull coder try to develop something to have fun.

 XSharp is compiled into the byte codes,and then run in a XSharp runtime environment.

+Also it provide a way to generate a binary directly with [LLVM](https://github.com/llvm/llvm-project)

 ### Install
 This project can be built with CMake

-Input the command below in  to build XSharp Compiler in your computer(**Default support Linux now**)
+Input the command below in to build XSharp Compiler in your computer(**Only support Linux now**)
 ```bash
 git clone git@github.com:XChy/XSharp.git
 cmake . && make #you can configure CMake yourself